JulianNicholls/States-Quiz/README.md

 There are actually two projects in this repo.
-The root directory is the quiz and the [data-app](/data-app) directory contains the project that I used to create the dates list, with the locations in the states map image, and the names and capitals.
+The root directory is the quiz and the [data-app](/data-app) directory contains the project that I used to create the states list, with the locations in the states map image, and the names and capitals.

 ## Progress